KaiosGit/Achaea/README.md

 MACOLLECT : Turns ON or OFF the Mine Collection.
 Starts OFF by default.
 Does not work properly without the CharacterDB package (Refer to OPTIONAL requirements above).

 MAWINGS : Turns ON or OFF Wings Mode.
-Starts OFF by default. *(WINGS MODE MAY NOT FUNCTION CORRECTLY AT THIS TIME)*
+Starts OFF by default. **(WINGS MODE MAY NOT FUNCTION CORRECTLY AT THIS TIME)**

-MALODE : Reports the lode that was last prospected. *Initially disabled.
-Ensure that you designate a CLANTELL for this within the appropriate alias before enabling*.
+MALODE : Reports the lode that was last prospected. **Initially disabled.
+Ensure that you designate a CLANTELL for this within the appropriate alias before enabling.**

 MALODESIZE <size> : Sets the size of lode that prospecting will stop at.
 Tiny, Small, Medium, Large, Huge, or Massive.